 Ellen has a B.S. from the University of Illinois at Urbana-Champaign with a major in psychology and an M.A. in counseling psychology from the Adler School of Professional Psychology (Chicago).
-She worked for eight years in the youth services department at a public library and is currently in year eight of substitute teaching in grades pre-K through 8 with a focus on children with special needs.
-She is married with two boys, ages 13 and 15.
+She worked for nine years in the youth services department at a public library and is currently in year eight of substitute teaching in grades pre-K through 8 with a focus on children with special needs.
+She is married with two boys, ages 14 and 17.
 She has always had a mild interest in nutrition but in the fall of 2011 became more interested due to a couple of friends who introduced her to Paleo/primal eating.
 She started reading books and blogs and listening to podcasts on the subject and was both resistant and intrigued.
 In February of 2012 she did her first 21-Day Sugar Detox and was hooked.
 She has continued to learn more about nutrition each day.
 Ellen’s health mission going forward is to keep her diet as close to a Paleo/primal ideal as possible: one that is full of healthy protein, fat, and carbs and free of gluten, grains, and legumes with limited dairy.
 She is still on a journey of learning and experimenting.
 She also enjoys exercise and has been a runner for close to 25 years.
 About a year and a half ago she added CrossFit to her routine and found she really loves the challenge and the CrossFit community.
 She also enjoys cycling, yoga, hiking, and walking.

 PTC (prior to children), Kym was a Certified Medical Assistant and worked for a family practice clinic and a gastroenterologist.
 Currently, she works for the government.
 She recently obtained her AA, and in January of 2014, she will begin her education as a nutritional consultant at Bauman College.
 As long as she can remember, Kym has always been interested in health and nutrition.
 Sadly though, she believed the Standard American Diet.
 It wasn’t until her oldest son was diagnosed with ADHD that she began questioning what she had been raised on.
 In 2010, she stumbled upon Paleo and thought it was the craziest thing she’d ever heard, but she gave it a try anyway.
 Her life has never been the same!
 Kym is an avid athlete.
 She loves to run, completing 5 marathons, at least 20 half-marathons, and numerous 5/10k’s.
 She also loves to cycle and swim, and she just competed in her very first triathlon.
 Her next goal is a half-ironman!
 She is proof that you can be an endurance athlete and Paleo.
 Kym wants to change the world!
 She wants to teach others how to take control of their health and to really believe that they can do it.
 She has seen first hand how life changing “going Paleo” can be and she wants to share it.